High Noon

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Kane makes his choice: he returns to Hadleyville to face Miller, despite having turned in his badge.
 He chooses duty over his new marriage and peaceful future., moving from reaction to action.

 The Collapse moment at 63 minutes (74% through) represents the emotional nadir.
 Here, The noon train arrives with Frank Miller.
 Kane is completely alone in the marshal's office.
 The four killers unite and begin hunting him.
-The whiff of death: Kane crumples his will, accepting he will die alone., reveals the protagonist at their lowest point.
+The whiff of death: Kane crumples his will, accepting he will die alone., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 79% of the runtime.
 Amy hears gunshots as she's about to board the departing train.
 Despite her pacifist beliefs, she chooses to return and stand with her husband.
 She synthesizes love with action., demonstrating the transformation achieved throughout the journey.